caleb531/romnum/README.md

 This project is a Python 3 utility for converting Roman numerals.
 The tool is able to convert to and from Roman Numerals.

-Please note that the Roman Numeral overbar notation (for multipliying by 1,000) is not supported.
+Please note that the Roman Numeral overbar notation (for multiplying by 1,000) is not supported.

 ## Usage